-As a new student at BU, you may be eligible for advanced credit that can be used to fulfill your general education or concentration requirements.
+As a new student at BU, you may be eligible for advanced credit that can be used to fulfill your major requirements.
 It can also be used as elective credit.

 Advanced credit can be helpful if you are planning:

 - BU Dual Degree program

 - Combined BA/MA or BS/MS program